openfaas/openfaas.github.io/README.md

 Whilst using fun terms like "Boom!", "Fun and profit" and making jokes in text, can work well on a personal blog.
 The OpenFaaS blog and documentation should have a minimal use of this kind of "fun" or "cute" terms.

-* Quote your sources

-If you use a diagram or embed a quote from somewhere, make sure you give it [proper attribution](https://en.wikipedia.org/wiki/Attribution_(copyright)).

 * Opinion vs. facts

 Opinions should be presented as your own viewpoint.
 If you have data to back-up your position, this will help make your point credible.
+If you have no data, then make sure the reader understands this by relating to yourself `I believe that ..`, `I found it easier to ..`

 If you are stating a fact / objective data, you should also back this up with quotes, links, etc.

-* Plain English

-Write in plain English at all times, when a simpler word exists use it, avoid words derived from Latin when possible, avoid gerunds where an active verb can replace it.

-> For some additional recommendations see [this post](https://www.cs.uky.edu/~raphael/writing.html), by Raphael A. Finkel, University of Kentucky.
+* Quote your sources

+Beware of copyright laws.
+If you use a diagram or embed a quote from somewhere, make sure you give it [proper attribution](https://en.wikipedia.org/wiki/Attribution_(copyright)).

 #### Images